justwilliambrown/cits3200/Python-mySQL.md

 ### Visual C++ 14.0 is required

-When we use pip to install some packages in python might meet this kind of problem, which is quite difficult to deal with, because Visual C++ is huge and difficult to install.
-As long as we press the cancel during the process of installation, there no way to make it work again.(At lease I did not find a Executable way.)
-So if you want install Visual C++ 14.0, Do not pause it!!!!! )
+When using pip to install some packages in python, this error may occur.
+It can be quite difficult to deal with, because Visual C++ is huge and difficult to install.
+If cancel is pressed during the process of installation, there no way to make it work again (or at least I did not find a Executable way).
+So if you want install Visual C++ 14.0, do not pause it!!

-there is a alternative way:
+There is a alternative way:
 <a href="https://www.lfd.uci.edu/~gohlke/pythonlibs/">Unofficial Windows Binaries for Python Extension Packages</a>
 We can use wheel to install the packages we want.